RdeSwart/feather_wood/README.md

 Business Model;
 Marketing:
 To keep customers up to date with social media, Feather and Wood has a Facebook page, which is linked in the footer.
 Here, the site is updated daily with either stories or posts or both, some of which will ask for interaction with customers to keep them engaged and to keep our content relevant and consistently in the customers mind’s eye.

-You can view it here.
+You can view it here:

 Customers can also signup to Feather and Woods Newsletter.
 This is done using MailChimp.
 You do not need to be a registered user to sign up.
 It is a simple, enter email address function, with a successful message display.

 It is located near the footer here:

 ![Image of Newsletter Signup]()

 As part of social media inclusion, Feather and Wood created a Facebook Page in order to update customers everyday/week:

 ![Image of Facebook Page]()

 ![Image of Facebook Link in Footer]()